-• Roomie Remote app.
+Roomie Remote app.
 Download from the App Store.
-To get started, use an existing subscription (from V4, V5, V6, or V7) or sign up for a free trial subscription within the V8 app.
+To get started, use an existing subscription (from V5-V8) or sign up for a free trial subscription within the V9 app.
+Subscriptions from versions of the app prior to V5 are not compatible.

 - Subscription.
 In-app purchase.
-Subscription levels are: - One Room Basic lets you control up to 5 Activities in 1 Home up to 1 Room (monthly) - One Home Complete lets you control up to 8 Activities in 1 Home up to 5 Rooms (annual) - Unlimited Pro lets you control unlimited Activities, Rooms, and Homes (annual) - Unlimited Perpetual lets you control unlimited Activities, Rooms, and Homes for the life of the app includes a minimum 3 years of maintenance (compatibility and security fixes) from date of purchase
+Subscription levels are: - One Room lets you control up to 5 Activities in 1 Home up to 1 Room (monthly or annual) - Five Rooms lets you control up to 8 Activities in 1 Home up to 5 Rooms (annual) - Unlimited lets you control unlimited Activities, Rooms, and Homes (monthly or annual)